keithrbennett/keithrbennett.github.io/_drafts/simplify-your-code-with-lambdas-and-other-callables.md

 ---
-title: Callables vs. Polymorphism in Object Oriented Languages Like Ruby
+title: Simplify Your Code with Lambdas and Other Callables
 date: 2018-07-16
 ---